-Python comes with an extensive support of exceptions and exception handling.
+Python comes with extensive support for exceptions and exception handling.
 An exception event interrupts and, if uncaught, immediately terminates a running program.
 The most popular examples are the IndexError

 , ValueError